driuba/word-game/README.md

 Now the upgrade was done.
 I double-checked new `db` service to be functional and had the data.
 Old data volume and upgrade image were deleted.

+The process may not be optimal, but it got the job done and is quite easy to follow.